The Curious Incident of the Neuroleptic Prescription

 Neuroarchitecture of psychosis

-Your brain is a complex circuitry of approximately 86 million neurons, each projecting axons and dendrites to proximal (nearby) and distal (far away) regions.
+Your brain is a complex circuitry of approximately 86 billion neurons, each projecting axons and dendrites to proximal (nearby) and distal (far away) regions.
 Neurons are not created equally.
 Rather, each serves a specialized function.
 For those with thought disorders (psychosis), the culprit seems to be malfunctioning neurons specifically in striatal regions within the brain’s evolutionarily ancient limbic system.
 Only neurons in these regions need to be treated, which means that the majority of neurons throughout the central nervous system (brain and spinal cord) are otherwise healthy.
 Refer to Figure 1.

 Figure 1 | Brain regions associated with psychosis